martinpelli/flutter_ensolvers/README.md

 - As a user, I want to be able to navigate to the item list inside a folder and manipulate the items using the same UI implemented in Phase 1

-Problems: [FIXED] (see [Updated])

-I spent like 8 hs to only trying to fix an error with mongoose that didn't let me use two models, so the database is inconsistent, redundant.
-Instead of saving the tasks in folders, I would have been like to only save the tasks id, but at least is working.
-I didn't have enough time to upload the app and the DB.
-So it´s only working if you clone the repo and make the proper installs.

-[Updated] (two days after the delivery)

-- After trying everything, I was able to solve the problem by myself as I dind´t find nothing useful on Internet, now the database  complies with Normal Forms
-- Deployed the app on the web and DB is now in remote at MongoDB Atlass

 **To execute the app just run executeApp.bat (node has to be installed to run the API)**